thewtex/tmux-mem-cpu-load/README.rst

 Dependencies
 ------------

-Currently, Linux and Mac OSX are supported.
+Currently only tested on Linux.
+Mac OSX is known not to work.
+Patches or hardware are welcome.

 Building
 ~~~~~~~~